srebalaji/100DaysOfAlgorithm/README.md

 Practicing Algorithms and data structures for the next 100 days.

+## Day 5: June 22, 2018
+1. Solved a problem from Queues: Implement a queue using two stacks.

 ## Day 4: June 21, 2018
 1. Solved a problem from Array: Return the minimum element of array in O(1)